You are listening to the Sean Hannity Radio Show Podcast.

 I think that's such a good point.

-Chagri, he's a billionaire, Nigerian Lebanese businessman.
+He's a billionaire, Nigerian-Lebanese businessman.

-Anyway, he donated between one and five million dollars to the foundation, and he pledged one billion dollars uh to the Clinton Global Initiative, and when he needed access, he contacted Uma Abedin and Cheryl Mills, and they arranged for him to meet with the former U.S. ambassador to Lebanon.
+And when he needed access, he contacted Uma Abedeen and Cheryl Mills, and they arranged for him to meet with the former U.S. ambassador to Lebanon.

-It's all caught on these emails that just magically appeared because of judicial watch.
+It's all caught on these emails that just magically appeared because of Judicial Watch.

-You got another guy who is a securities trader, gave between one and five million dollars, and Hillary Clinton appointed him to the International Security Advisory Board, even though he was a securities trader with zero security background or credentials, and I can keep going on from there.
+And Hillary Clinton appointed him to the International Security Advisory Board, even though he was a securities trader with zero security background or credentials.

-And what the left ignores is that government can be such a repressive force, and when you've got these powerful people using their connections with the Clintons, and when you've got Obama conspiring with the IRS to suppress conservative groups and Tea Party organizers all across the country, you can see just how destructive government can be.
+And when you've got these powerful people using their connections with the Clintons, and when you've got Obama conspiring with the IRS to suppress conservative groups and Tea Party organizers all across the country, you can see just how destructive government can be.

-But the left ignores that they want to suppress that, and that's why they're suppressing the Clinton Foundation scandal.
+And that's why they're suppressing the Clinton Foundation scandal.

 They don't want to see how corrupt our government has really become.